Dining with Dogs in Restaurants: What Pet Owners Need to Know

 Strawberry Sorbet at Cantina 18

-I called the restaurant ahead to make sure their outdoor dining area was pet-friendly.
+I called the restaurant to ensure their outdoor dining area was pet-friendly.

-Cameron Village is great for dog owners.
-Most of the patio areas are public sidewalks so it's a natural fit for dogs to dine with their owners outside.
+The Village District is great for dog owners.
+Most of the patio areas are public sidewalks, so it's a natural fit for dogs to dine with their owners outside.

 Cantina 18 went the extra mile for Andy.
 Even though I had brought him water because I had no idea what to expect, the wait staff at Cantina 18 brought him a water bowl when they brought out water for us.

-As a first-time dog owner dining with a pet for the first time, I thought that was a really nice perk.
+As a first-time dog owner dining with a pet for the first time, that was a nice perk.

 Now that I've dined a few times impromptu with Andy, I learned that not all restaurants may go out of their way like Cantina 18 did for us, but I've found that overall, most restaurants that allow dogs are very welcoming.